moby/moby/docs/sources/userguide/dockerimages.md

 Next we use the `MAINTAINER` instruction to specify who maintains our new image.

-Lastly, we've specified three `RUN` instructions.
+Lastly, we've specified two `RUN` instructions.
 A `RUN` instruction executes a command inside the image, for example installing a package.
 Here we're updating our APT cache, installing Ruby and RubyGems and then installing the Sinatra gem.